HamidMoghul/word-synonyms/README.md

 # word-synonyms
-finding 5 words close in meaning with a certain word, using Spacy library
+finding 5 neighboring words close in meaning with a certain word, using Spacy library